 History of the Gardens

-Before New Town, the Town Centre Gardens were fields that featured 'Bedwell Plash'; a natural spring used by farmers at Bedwell farm to water their livestock.
+Before the New Town, the Town Centre Gardens were fields that featured 'Bedwell Plash'; a natural spring used by farmers at Bedwell farm to water their livestock.

 The original concept